menefotto/confparse/README.md

   ini, err := confparse.NewFromFile("config-name.whatever")
 ```
 The second version does call Parse under the hood, and it isn't name sensible any valid name
 can be passed.
-Then any of the valid supported values can be retrived like so:
+Then any of the valid supported values can be retrieved like so:
 ```
   value ,err := init.GetInt("sectionname","valuename")
   value ,err := init.GetFloat("sectionname","valuename")